This post covers everything you need to know about rights of arrested person

 Right To Be Interviewed Within Four Hours From The Time He Was Arrested

 The arrested person shall be interviewed within four hours from the time he was arrested.

 When the interview exceeds the said time it is regarded as being harsh unless an application is sent to the magistrate for further extension of that period that should not exceed eight hours.

 In the said interview the arrested person has the right to remain silent during such interrogation.

 Right to Be Informed Of The Grounds Of His Arrest And The Offence

 The arrested person has a right to be informed of the grounds of his arrest and the offense at the time of being arrested and by the person who arrests him and it is not necessary for this arresting person to do so in the language of a precise or technical nature.

-The exception to this is if by reason of circumstance in which a person is arrested that he is ought to know the substances of the offense for which he is arrested or unless by reason of his actions during arrest makes it impracticable for the person affecting the arrest to inform him of the offense for which he is arrested.
+The exception to this is if by reason of circumstance in which a person is arrested that he is ought to know the substances of the offense for which he is arrested or unless by reason of his actions during arrest makes it impracticable for the person effecting the arrest to inform him of the offense for which he is arrested.